Machine Relations

 Evaluation criteria for AI companies

-The first is over-weighting brand awareness placements relative to category authority placements.
-A profile piece in a general business publication that mentions the company name is less valuable for AI citation purposes than a piece in a technology publication that covers the specific problem the company solves.
+Mistake 1: Over-weighting brand awareness over category authority.
+A profile piece in a general business publication that mentions the company name is less valuable for AI citation than a piece in a technology publication that covers the specific problem the company solves.
 AI search engines are pattern-matching against queries, not brand names alone.
-A placement that appears in search results for the relevant category query is worth more than one that only appears in brand searches.

-The second mistake is treating AI PR software as a replacement for content strategy rather than an amplifier of it.
+Mistake 2: Treating AI PR software as a replacement for content strategy.
 Earned media placements need something to say.
 Companies that begin a PR software engagement without a clear point of view, recent research, or a news hook produce weak coverage even with excellent editorial relationships.
 The software opens the door.
-What the company brings to the conversation determines the quality of coverage that results.
+What the company brings determines the coverage quality.

-The third mistake is evaluating price without evaluating placement rate.
+Mistake 3: Evaluating price without evaluating placement rate.
 A lower monthly cost is meaningless if the placement rate is poor.
 The cost per verified placement is the correct metric.
-A software that charges more but delivers placements in Tier 1 publications at a higher frequency is cheaper on a per-citation basis than a software that charges less but places in lower-authority outlets sporadically.
+Software that charges more but delivers placements in Tier 1 publications at higher frequency is cheaper on a per-citation basis than software that charges less but places in lower-authority outlets sporadically.

 There is a compounding dynamic in AI citation authority that makes timing important for AI companies specifically.